chombillyreal/EAGetMail/README.md

 Download program.cs and add  your project.

-Remember this "your gmail" , "your password" change.
+Don't forget to change "your gmail" , "your password".